jfilter/clean-text/README.md

 )
 ```

 Carefully choose the arguments that fit your task.
 The default parameters are listed above.
-Whitespace is always normalized.

 You may also only use specific functions for cleaning.
 For this, take a look at the [source code](https://github.com/jfilter/clean-text/blob/master/cleantext/clean.py).